Ukrainian Ground Forces

 After the dissolution of the Soviet Union in 1991, Ukraine retained its Soviet-era army equipment.
-The Armed Forces were systematically downsized after 1991 and as a result, it was largely dilapidated by July 2014.
-Since the start of the war in Donbas in April 2014 in eastern Ukraine, Ukraine embarked on a program to enlarge and modernize its Armed Forces.
-Its size of 129,950 in March 2014 had grown to 204,000 active personnel in May 2015, with the Ground Forces branch having 169,000 soldiers as of 2016.
+The Armed Forces were systematically downsized and underinvested in after 1991.
+As a result, the Ukrainian army had very little of its Soviet equipment in working order by July 2014, and most systems had become antiquated.
+Personnel numbers had shrunk and training, command, and support functions needed improvement.
+After the start of the war in Donbas in April 2014 in eastern Ukraine, Ukraine embarked on a program to enlarge and modernise its armed forces.
+Personnel in the Ukrainian Armed Forces overall climbed from 129,950 in March 2014 to 204,000 active personnel in May 2015, with 169,000 soldiers in the Ground Forces branch as of 2016.
 In 2016, 75% of the army consisted of contract servicemen.
-Ukraine's ground forces have also received more modern tanks, APCs, and many other types of combat equipment.
+Since 2014, Ukraine's ground forces have also been equipped with increasingly modern tanks, APCs, and many other types of combat equipment.

 History

-Today's Ukrainian Army traces its ancestry to the Ukrainian People's Army of 1917-21.
-It fought in the Ukrainian War of Independence (the Ukrainian-Soviet War), the Southern Front of the Russian Civil War, the Polish–Ukrainian War, and the Polish-Soviet War.
+The Ukrainian Ground Forces traces its ancestry to the Ukrainian People's Army and the Ukrainian Galician Army of 1917–21.
+It fought in the Ukrainian War of Independence (the Ukrainian-Soviet War), the Southern Front of the Russian Civil War, the Polish–Ukrainian War, and the Polish–Soviet War.